 Andy’s story is told in our church anniversary film ‘Don’t Conform, be transformed‘.
 After experiencing the grace and guidance of Jesus during his own transformation he now feels inspired to spread Gods word and introduce others to the love of Jesus.
 Andy lives in Wotton-Under-Edge with his wife Tracy, daughter Jenna and son Leon.
 He is a keen, although far from proficient, golfer and armchair football supporter, who enjoys meals out and spending as much quality time as possible with his family.

 Sarah-Louise moved to Gloucestershire in 2015 with her husband Tim as a newly married couple .
 After thinking they would move back towards Bristol, God had other plans to keep them in the Cotswolds.
 Growing up in a Christian family, Sarah-Louise was baptised at the age of 20.
 Training and now working as a Speech and Language Therapist, Sarah-Louise has a fascination with the human brain and how we use it to communicate.
 In her spare time, Sarah-Louise enjoys exploring new places, a bit of amateur baking and being entertained by the mishaps of two pet rabbits.

 David Barter (Home Group Co-ordinator)

 David is a retired Baptist minister who moved to Wotton in 2012.
-He is currently Chair of the Ark (Christian Coffee Shop in Wotton) management group, helps run the Wotton Carers Support Group, volunteers with the Wotton Community Bank and is part of the Fairtrade team in the town.
+He is currently Chair of the Ark (Christian Coffee Shop in Wotton) management group and is part of the Fairtrade team in the town.
 He is in the local Community Choir, enjoys music, sport, walking, gardening and surfing.
 He is a Spurs fan.
 He is married to Margaret and they have 2 grown-up daughters and 5 grandchildren.